Pioneer-Valley-Housing-Coop/docs/one-pager.md

 * Collective decision making and conflict mediation

 *Affordable*
-* [Group equity](https://www.nasco.coop/development/handbook/equity) model will ensure low move in share, to be returned when they move out
+* [Group equity](https://www.nasco.coop/development/handbook/equity) model will ensure low move in share, to be returned on move out
 * Initial funds will be raised from grants and community investors, not residents
 * Residents will pay monthly costs to repay community investors